ryancwalsh/cars/README.md

 # TODO

 1. make the frontend interactive
-   - allow changing the weights of the scoring algorithm
    - allow adding new exclusions
    - allow discarding a listing (setting to inactive)
 1. add Autotrader ratings?